BetaDoctor/Media-Surgeon/README.md

 - Maximizes success rate and video quality
 - Falls back to general specialist for unknown sites

+---

 ## 🛠️ Troubleshooting

 ### "Command not found" or "Not recognized"
 - ✅ Check that all `.exe` files are in the `bin/` folder
-- ✅ Don't rename the files (except tailwindcss)
+- ✅ Don't rename the files
 - ✅ Make sure you downloaded the Windows versions

 ### Port 8080 Already in Use